 State and Federal Statutes allows setting aside up to 10% of the Federal funds for the Public Water System Supervision (PWSS) activities.
-The PWSS program will receive (5.6%) \$1,383,000 from the 10% set-aside, \$477,000 from DW fees and \$1,383,000 for ADEQ match.
+The PWSS program will receive (5.6%) \$1,383,000 from the 10% set-aside, \$477,000 from DW fees and \$906,000 for ADEQ match.
 ADEQ will use this funding for the PWSS Program, which encompasses all of the various activities involved in implementing the Safe Drinking Water Act requirements in Arizona.
-These activities include operator certification, source water requirements in Arizona.
 These activities include operator certification, source water assessment and protection, development of regulatory guidance and assistance documents, assisting systems in obtaining the technical, financial, and managerial capability to comply with drinking water regulations, and technical consultations on water system and treatment system design.
 For more information please contact Tony Bode at (602) 771-4648.